 A huge amount of research on MS is published every week.
-Even if we only include what gets published in scientific and medical journals and then listed in Pubmed, a specialised search engine for medical journals, there are typically between 100 and 200 new publications every week.
+Even if we only include what gets published in scientific and medical journals and then listed in Pubmed, a specialised search engine for medical journals, there are typically between 200 and 400 new publications every fortnight.
 Different people will be interested in different areas of research so the question is how to choose what to include to suit most people most of the time.
 Also, how to produce a list that isn’t so long that people can’t face looking through it all.

 This is what we do:

-One of the Information Officers at the Trust will look at what’s been published this week using the list on Pubmed.
-This means having a quick read of up to 200 abstracts like this one covering The association between multiple sclerosis-related fatigue and balance as a function of central sensory integration.
+One of the Information Officers at the Trust will look at what’s been published every fortnight using the list on Pubmed.
+This means having a quick read of up to 400 abstracts like this one covering The association between multiple sclerosis-related fatigue and balance as a function of central sensory integration.

 A selection is chosen using some flexible guidelines.
 The more a piece of research fits with what we’re looking for, the more likely it is to make the final list.
 We particularly like to include research which: